 The answer to the question is found in Romans 9:21-23 which says,

-But still, even the people going to Hell can have a purpose in this life.
+But still, even the people going to hell can have a purpose in this life.
 There are many non-Christians who have advanced medicine, technology, and helped other people a great deal.
-God has ordained that they perform work which is ultimately for His glory since He has blessed even the lost with gifting--in accordance with their being made in God’s image.
+God has ordained that they perform work which is ultimately for His glory since he has blessed even the lost with gifting – in accordance with them being made in God’s image.
 But, they reject God and are without excuse (Romans 1:20).

 Finally, there is a logical problem with not creating people who go to hell.
 It would mean that no one would go to heaven.
 You see, without the crucifixion no one could be saved.
 But, in order for Jesus to be crucified, evil people had to lie about Him and murder Him.
 His crucifixion is the means by which we are saved.
 So, if God doesn't create people He knows will go to hell, then there would have been no crucifixion by which people could be saved.
 In that case, all people would go to hell.
 Therefore, if God was to not make anyone who would go to hell, then He would not make anyone at all.